KotlinFoundation/kotlinfoundation.github.io/src/pages/news/annual-report-2024/index.md

 the Beta release of Compose Multiplatform for iOS, and significant enhancements across Kotlin tools and libraries.
 In our commitment to transparency, the report includes a financial summary.

-To explore our 2024 activities and results, and see what’s ahead for the upcoming year, see the [full report on our website](https://kotlinfoundation.org/kf_annual_report_2024.pdf).
+To explore our 2024 activities and results, and see what’s ahead for the upcoming year, read the [full report on our website](https://kotlinfoundation.org/kf_annual_report_2024.pdf).

 If you’d like more information about our initiatives or are considering joining as a member, please reach out to us via the #kotlin-foundation channel on Kotlin Slack
 [(join)](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up) or email us at [hello@kotlinfoundation.org](mailto:hello@kotlinfoundation.org).